 - How do the value and length of services contracts compare across various service types, countries, and vertical industries?

 - Are services contracts becoming shorter in length or lower in total contract value over time?

 - Which vendors are most successful at penetrating any given geography, industry, or service area?

-Accenture, Alcatel-Lucent, Aon Hewitt, Atos, Booz Allen Hamilton, BT, CACI, Capgemini, CGI, Cognizant, Convergys, CSC, Dell, Deloitte, Dimension Data, Ericsson, Fidelity National Info Services, Fujitsu, General Dynamics, Genpact, Grupo ASSA, HCL, Hitachi, HP, Huawei, IBM, Indra Sistemas, Infosys, Level 3 Communications, Lockheed Martin, Lufthansa Systems, Nokia Siemens, Northrop Grumman, NTT, Oracle, Orange Business Services, PwC, Qwest Comms, Raytheon, SAIC, Sonda, Stefanini, TCS, Tech Mahindra, Telstra, Tieto Oyj, T-Systems, Unisys, Verizon, Wipro, Xerox, and ZTE Corporation.
+Accenture, ADP, Alcatel-Lucent, Aon Hewitt, Atos, AT&T, Booz Allen Hamilton, BT Group, CACI, Capgemini, Capita, CEVA, CGI, Cognizant, Convergys, CSC, Dell, Deloitte, Dimension Data, Deutsche Luftansa, Deutsche Telekom, Ericsson, Evry ASA, Fidelity National Info Services, Fujitsu, General Dynamics, Genpact, Groupe Steria, Grupo ASSA, HCL, Hitachi, HP, Huawei, IBM, Indra Sistemas, Infosys, Level 3 Communications, Lockheed Martin, Lufthansa Systems, Microsoft, Nokia Siemens, Northrop Grumman, NTT, Oracle, Orange Business Services, PwC, Qwest Comms, Raytheon, SAIC, SAP, SingTel, Sonda, Stefanini, TCS, Tech Mahindra, Telstra, Tieto Oyj, TOTVS, T-Systems, Unisys, Verizon Communications, Wipro, Xerox, and ZTE Corporation.